DylanMcDonald/adminexam17/exam.md

 10. Give the docker command to run a container with port 8000 on the container bound to port 80 on the host.
 (1)

 ## Practical [ Marks]

+2. Login with the details provided and install apache.
+3. Serve some other page that isnt the default page.
+4. setup fail2ban
+5. add 2 users of your choice
+6. enable one of these accounts to be able to use sudo

 ## BONUS ROUND [ALL THE INTERNET POINTS]